Epic 2-Week Self-Drive Tour of the Ring Road of Iceland & the Westfjords

 - More

-The town has one of Iceland's finest swimming spots.
-The Akureyri swimming pool features two 25-meter outdoor pools, a splash pool, water slides, and an indoor pool.
+One of the town’s highlights is its geothermal swimming pool, considered one of Iceland’s best.
+The Akureyri swimming complex features two large outdoor pools, a splash pool, water slides, and an indoor pool, making it a great spot for both relaxation and fun.

-You'll then head toward Skagafjordur, a valley known for its abundance of Icelandic horses.
-Skagafjordur is also an agricultural hub and a place with a rich history.
-You may book a scenic horseback riding tour and experience the power of Icelandic horses while enjoying the scenic views.
+Finally, head to Skagafjordur, a beautiful valley known for its abundance of Icelandic horses.
+This historically rich region is also a key agricultural hub, and you can book a scenic horseback riding tour to take in the stunning landscapes while experiencing the unique tolt gait of Icelandic horses.

-By evening, you'll spend the night in Northwest Iceland.
+This evening, you’ll spend the night in Northwest Iceland, surrounded by the tranquil beauty of the countryside.

 - Westfjords